elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-09-01-cs3103-lecture-4-network-application-and-demo.md

     - Not POP3/IMAP3 between mail to reciever at the end: HTTP

 ## SMTP Example
+- Connect: `telnet smtp.nus.edu.sg 25`
+- Details : `EMLO nus.edu.sg`
+- Login: `AUTH LOGIN <UserID IN BASE64 FORMAT` > `<PASSWORD IN BASE64>`
+- Write mail:
+			   MAIL FROM: `<EMAILADD>`
+               RCPT to: `<RecieverADD>`
+               DATA
+               from: Alice
+               to: Bob - to another account
+               Hello this is a test mail
+               .

+- Close connection: `quit`

 ## POP example

+## POP3 and IMAP
+POP3:
+- Previous example use POP3 download and delete mode
+- POP3 download and keep copies of message on different client
+- POP3 is stateless across session

+IMAP:
+- Keeps all messages in one place, server
+- Allows user to org messages in folders
+- Keep user state accorss session

 # DNS (Domain Name Space)
 - The name consist of discrete elements that are related to each other usually using hierachical parent child semantics